Settlement and Integration Services

 Where immigration consulting services are required, JFSA staff will connect you with a competent legal adviser.

 This series is offered on a monthly basis (with a break in summer and December) and are delivered in Russian and in Hebrew language.
 The Series have been designed to provide advice, information and education in a relevant and timely manner.
 Each session is 2 hours long.
 The sessions are in the evenings and are offered at the JFSA location.

 The program is unique in that it helps newcomers make informed decisions without the risk of missing critical information due to language barriers.
-The sessions are coordinated by the Resettlement counselors and facilitated by professionals representing full spectrum of industries.
+The sessions are coordinated by the Settlement Counsellors and facilitated by professionals representing full spectrum of industries.
 These individuals volunteer their time to deliver workshops in either Hebrew or Russian depending on their own language of origin.
 The sessions address topics such as the Canadian workplace culture, finance and banking, tax systems, political systems, life insurance, civic participation, Canadian law and immigration, health and education systems, etc.

 Quarterly Bus Tour

 The tour provides newcomers with an introduction to Vancouver historical, public, cultural and educational sites.
 There are 40 participants in each tour.
 The tour is conducted in Russian language.
-Attempts to offer Hebrew or Spanish speaking tour have not received any interest.